Music Opportunities FAQ

 Is there interaction between the music, theater, and dance departments?
 Are there opportunities that integrate all of these various art forms?

-A more structured opportunity would be the musical included annually as one of the Theater department’s main stage productions.
-These productions often feature conservatory and college students both on stage and in the pit.
+Yes.
+Some are structured opportunities that take place annually, but much of it happens organically.
+A structured opportunity would be productions in the new Music Theater department, or the biennial musical as part of the Theater department’s main stage productions.
+The latter often features conservatory and college students both on stage and in the pit.
 The Theater and Dance departments are also closely related, with many cross-listed courses in the two areas.
 Our new interdivisional minor in Interdisciplinary Performance brings together classes from all of these art forms, in addition to visual art, cinematic studies, creative writing, and more.
 Students can even create their own majors to include coursework in music, theater, and dance.
 Additionally, there is opportunity for classes in these areas to be connected as part of a course cluster in our StudiOC.

 Other